1. Output information

 Overview

 The Producer Price Indices (PPIs) are a collection of price indices that measure inflation in goods bought and sold by UK manufacturers.
-The indices are split into the Producer Price Index (PPI), Export Price Index (EPI) and Import Price Index (IPI).
+The indices are split into the PPI, Export Price Indices (EPI) and Import Price Indices (IPI).

 There are two main types of PPI: